-The Royal Air Force or RAF is an equal opportunity employer meaning that no race, social, cultural, religious background is discriminated against.
-It does not matter if a candidate is male, female, or gay.
+The Royal Air Force or RAF is an equal opportunity employer meaning that no ethnic, social, cultural or religious background is discriminated against.
+Gender and sexual preferences aren’t considered in the application process.
 The RAF likes to recruit a variety of individuals to ensure that all careers are filled with proper candidates from all backgrounds and education.
-There are still RAF recruitment eligibility requirements that must be met for a candidate to apply and succeed through training to an enlisted position.
+There are still eligibility requirements that must be met for a candidate to apply and succeed through training to an enlisted position.
 The starting age for the RAF is 16 years of age with parental consent.

 Every candidate must meet certain medical requirements to move through the application process.
 Height and weight is not always specific; however, certain jobs require a minimum height in order to perform the duties.
 It is best to check your height based on your potential placement in the RAF.
 Minimum and maximum BMIs are in place for health and safety reasons.
 BMI ranges need to be within 17 to 32 depending on gender and age.
 Any male 18 or older is required to be 18 to 32.
 A person 16 years of age must be within 17 to 27.

-Part of the RAF eligibility criteria includes taking eyesight tests.
+Part of the medical exam includes eyesight tests.
 There are minimum standards to be met for uncorrected and corrected eyesight based on the position a candidate will hold.
 For regular roles +/- 6 dioptres is required.
 Also colour blindness is not accepted in certain roles, but does not eliminate a candidate entirely.
-These tests may take place at the Armed Forces Careers Office (AFCO).

 The medical staff in the RAF conducting the medical exams and fitness assessment can decide on a case by case basis if a person can handle the physical requirements of the job and the training that is required.
 There is some room for candidates to pass without strictly being within the ranges stated above for height, weight, and eyesight.
 There are also certain conditions that could exclude a person from joining the RAF.
 The Royal Air Force does not believe every candidate needs to be a top athlete, but in fit enough condition to handle the situations that arise.